Wiking-Jugend: Structure

-The structure of the WJ was strongly based on the National Socialist Hitler Youth: subunits were "Gaue" and "Forste", the children and teens were organized separately according to gender into boys' and girls' groups.
+The structure of the WJ was strongly based on the Hitler Youth: subunits were "Gaue" and "Forste", the children and teens were organized separately according to gender into boys' and girls' groups.
 The minimum age for membership was six years.
 There was no upper age limit; membership was for life.

-The WJ pursued the intention of training its members in National Socialist idology and socializing them in a nationalistic way.
+The WJ pursued the intention of training its members in neo-Nazi ideology.
 It regularly organized camps and marches, which also intend as a paramilitary training.
 According to the WJ, a total of 15,000 children and young people are said to have completed their school.